chef-boneyard/chef-fundamentals/slides/example-cookbook/01_slide.md

 Simply downloads a tarball of the cookbook from the site.

-Use this if you’re not using Git.

-Follow the pattern: Create a branch, merge, etc.
+Follow version control patterns: Create a branch, merge, etc.

+# knife cookbook site install

+    knife cookbook site install fail2ban

+* Uses "vendor branch" pattern with Git.
+* Downloads the cookbook from the site as a tarball
+* Checks out a "vendor branch" for the cookbook
+* Untars the cookbook into the vendor branch
+* Commits the changes with git
+* Merges back into master

+.notes knife includes a command to do the version control parts automatically for you.

 # fail2ban Cookbook

-“fail2ban” blocks SSH and other TCP connections via firewall rules based on failed login attempts.
+"fail2ban" blocks SSH and other TCP connections via firewall rules based on failed login attempts.

 It’s useful to have as a security measure.